MicrosoftDocs/power-automate-docs/articles/desktop-flows/build-custom-selectors.md

 ![The button to create a new selector.](media/build-custom-selectors/create-new-selector.png)

 Selectors use the **>** notation to indicate the hierarchical structure of the selected elements.
-Each element in the selector is contained within the element on its left and displayed in the following form: **element[Attribute1=”Attribute1Name”][Attribute2=”Attribute2Name”]...[Attributen=”AttributenName”]**
+Each element in the selector is contained within the element on its left and displayed in the following form:

+**element[Attribute1=”Attribute1Name”][Attribute2=”Attribute2Name”]...[Attributen=”AttributenName”]**

+> [!NOTE]
+> Web and desktop selectors have the same structure and functionality.
+The main differences between them are the available attributes.
+Web selectors use HTML attributes, while desktop selectors represent UI elements.

 For example, the following selector pinpoints the **File** menu option in an untitled Notepad window.